annasarabasheva/Personal-Project-with-Django/README.md

 ## 🚀 Getting Started

-To get started with this project, follow these steps:
+To run the project locally on your machine, follow these steps:

 1. **Clone the Repository**:
     Download the project code to your local machine using Git.